The King's Foundation: Perspectives

 Perspectives on Architecture magazine was funded by the Institute of Architecture and published from April 1994 until March 1998.
 It reflected the aims of the Institute but was editorially independent, with the editor for the first five issues being Dan Cruickshank, followed by Giles Worsley.
 The first Premier issue was launched on 15 March 1994 with a cover date of April 1994 and a print run of 75,000 although later that year sales were well below the breakeven target of 35,000 a month.

 The magazine was published jointly by Peter Murray's Wordsearch Ltd and Perfect Harmony Ltd, the later being a company bought and established in 1993 as the publishing arm of the Institute of Architecture.
 The magazine was issued monthly (excluding December) until March 1996, when it became bi-monthly, starting with the April/May issue.
 It ceased publication in 1998 after four years and 33 issues, with its February/March issue being the last.

 In his first editorial, Cruickshank wrote that "Perspectives is concerned with the care and conservation of the best aspects of our built history and the countryside, and with the protection of the landscape, but it is also committed to the evolution of a new architecture which combines temporary technology with the inspirational ideas offered by traditional buildings...
 The reconciliation of the old and the new, united with a concern for relating new buildings to their settings, will restore delight to our view of the world.
 Perspectives will campaign for beauty and inspiration and a recovery of that spiritual sense of the numinous that only great architecture or great works of art can offer."

 Future role

 After the Government announced in 2010 that it would withdraw funding for CABE (successor body to the Royal Fine Arts Commission, est. 1924), the Prince of Wales offered that PFBE could take over its role as arbiter of design in major planning applications.
 Modernist architects expressed dismay at the suggestion.

+In 2010, the Foundation decided to help reconstruct and redesign buildings in Port-au-Prince, Haiti after the capital was destroyed by the 2010 Haiti earthquake.
+The foundation is known for refurbishing historic buildings in Kabul, Afghanistan and Kingston, Jamaica.
+The project has been called the "biggest challenge yet" for the Prince's Foundation for the Built Environment.

 In January 2023, it was reported that Highgrove House, Dumfries House, and the Castle of Mey would be open to the public as a part of an initiative by the Prince's Foundation to tackle loneliness and isolation in cold weather by providing warm spaces.

+In June 2024 the inaugural King's Foundation Awards were handed out during a ceremony at St James's Palace.
+The awards consisted of nine categories, including the King Charles III Harmony Award which was presented to Ban Ki-moon.